meerageorge/DUSTMAKER/README.md

 				Or if it is an expression:
 				parameter.setExpression(“expression”)

-		5. Create dop network to do dust simulation and is imported by creating dopio node
+		5. Creates a dop network to do dust simulation and the result of it, is later imported by using a dop io node

 		6. The dopio preset parameter is set using: dopioprsts={"node":dopio, "script_value0":"pyro"}